benwaldner/Fundamental-Factor-Mining/README.md

 **Scripts:**
 - `Config.py`: state the parameter settings and financial factors that will be used
-- Functions.py: manipulate the ohlcv information of the stock data, considering limit-up and limit-down issues, etc.
+- `Functions.py`: manipulate the ohlcv information of the stock data, considering limit-up and limit-down issues, etc.
-- Functions_fin.py: data cleaning process for financial data
+- `Functions_fin.py`: data cleaning process for financial data
-- data_process.py: manipulate the stock data and financial data, and then merge into a HDF5 file
+- `data_process.py`: manipulate the stock data and financial data, and then merge into a HDF5 file
-- CalcFactor.py: functions to compute financial factors, price factors, volume factors
+- `CalcFactor.py`: functions to compute financial factors, price factors, volume factors
-- Filter.py: functions to pick the stock at the end of every trading cycle according to the calculated factors
+- `Filter.py`: functions to pick the stock at the end of every trading cycle according to the calculated factors
-- Evaluate.py: functions to plot the result
+- `Evaluate.py`: functions to plot the result
-- visualization.py: read the HDF5 file, calculate factor values, pick the stocks for each trading cycle, and obtain the strategy performance
+- `visualization.py`: read the HDF5 file, calculate factor values, pick the stocks for each trading cycle, and obtain the strategy performance
-- markdown_template.md: template for generating the markdown report
+- `markdown_template.md: template for generating the markdown report
-- auto_markdown.py: automatically generate the final report according to the script `Filter.py`, 'CalcFactor.py`, 'Config.py` and the markdown template
+- `auto_markdown.py`: automatically generate the final report according to the script `Filter.py`, 'CalcFactor.py`, 'Config.py` and the markdown template
-- Bradley_result.md:
+- `Bradley_result.md`: final report for the current research strategy

 **Notes:**
+- The framework can be reused for further research of fianancial factors.
+The current achieved RoMaD is 1.42, with annually return 56.1\% and maximum drawdown -39.45\%
-If you have questions regarding any scripts or want the source data for personal use, contact boyuyang@link.cuhk.edu.cn for details.
+- If you have questions regarding any scripts or want the source data for personal use, contact boyuyang@link.cuhk.edu.cn for details